thauling/codingChallenges/README.md

 # codingChallenges
-This repository contains my solutions to coding challenges from hackerrank.com
+This repository contains my solutions to coding challenges from hackerrank & freeCodeCamp